tp1de/ioBroker.ems-esp/README.md

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)

 * ems-esp gateway (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
-  The old ESP8266 gateways with API V2 is NOT SUPPORTED ANYMORE !!
+  The old ESP8266 gateways with API V2 are NOT SUPPORTED ANYMORE !!
+  The adapter is tested for the ems-esp gateway with latest firmware version (> V3.6.0) of ESP32

-* New Cloud-Gateways (MX300 ...) are not supported !
+* New Bosch-Group Cloud-Gateways (MX300 / EasyControl ...) are not supported since they do not support LAN API !

 The ioBroker ems-esp adapter can read and write data to both gateways to control all heating components.
-It can be used either for the original Bosch-group gateways or the ems-esp or both in parallel.
+It can be used either for the original Bosch-Group gateways or the ems-esp or both in parallel.

 ## All changed states from own scripts or the object browser does have to set acknowledged = false !!!

-The adapter is tested for the ems-esp gateway with latest firmware version (V3.6.0) of ESP32

 ## NEW Energy recordings and statistics need an active database instance.
 	Recordings require a InfluxDB adapter version >= 4.0.2 which allows deleting of db-records